Sat 22nd – Sun 30th July 2017

 Empowerment is required to attend the retreat and will be offered on the first day of the retreat

 ATTENDANCE: Partial attendance is possible, but you MUST notify us to ensure that you are within the boundaries list, otherwise you will not be able to participate.
 Those who stay for the whole drubchen will have priority in choosing accommodations.
-ONLINE registration will be up as the date approaches.

 TEXTS: Participants will need Rigdzin Dupa, Galaxy of Heartdrops, Knowing One Liberates All, Red Vajrasattva Kangwas and Supplementary Protectors, all of which will be available for sale at PPI’s Lotus Light store.